Thinking of starting a stroke support group? It may seem a daunting task, but here’s how to keep it “SIMPLE”:

 - Umbrella Organizations – In metropolitan areas, stroke groups form regional organizations that help in programming, training, sponsorship and resource networking.

-For more examples and helpful tips, read stories of successful support groups.
+For more examples, helpful tips, and stories of successful support groups, download the Successful Support Groups guide.